 As we drove closer to the hotel, I spotted a yellow stupa in the background, several stories high and radiant in its simplicity.
 It caught my attention—held it—and I just wanted to keep looking at it.
-These are the stone structures built to represent enlightened mind.
-And in China, they are often these soft, yellowing stone towers, that visually emit peace.

 That evening was spent with art professors at dinner and then Karen and I went for a cosmic two-hour medicinal massage by ladies with pressure-point wizardry hands.
 Welcome to China, a place where the human form is treated with ancient formulas of healing and detoxification.
 Where, even though there are Rolls Royce showrooms appearing on the streets, there is also a tremendously old, in-built understanding of how to be a human being.